tesschin/tesschin.github.io/_pages/publications.md

 ---

 ## Journal Articles
 1. **Hyojin Chin** and Mun Yong Yi.
+2021.
 Voices that Care Differently: Understanding the Effectiveness of a Conversational Agent with an Alternative Empathy
 Orientation and Emotional Expressivity in Mitigating Verbal Abuse.
-International Journal of Human–Computer Interaction, 2021.<br>
+International Journal of Human–Computer Interaction.
+(Accept / IF 3.353) <br>

-2. Kim, S., Jang, J., Kim, S. J., Chin, H., & Yi, M. Y. (2016).
+2. Kim, Seongchan, Jincheul Jang, Seongchan Kim, **Hyojin Chin**,and Mun Yong Yi.
+2016.
 Job Preference Analysis and Job Matching System Development for the Middle Aged Class.
 Journal of Intelligence and Information Systems, 22(4), 247–264. <br>
 - DOI: https://doi.org/10.13088/JIIS.2016.22.4.247

 ## International Conferences